By the end of this section, you will be able to:

 Can you explain the attraction of water to the charged rod in the figure below?

 Water molecules are polarized, giving them slightly positive and slightly negative sides.
 This makes water even more susceptible to a charged rod's attraction.
+In addition, tap water contains dissolved ions (positive and negative charges).
 As the water flows downward, due to the force of gravity, the charged conductor exerts a net attraction to the opposite charges in the stream of water, pulling it closer.

 Plan an experiment to demonstrate electrostatic induction using household items, like balloons, woolen cloth, aluminum drink cans, or foam cups.
 Explain the process of induction in your experiment by discussing details of (and making diagrams relating to) the movement and alignment of charges.